Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 Tips and Tricks

-TIP #4: If you are a serious runner and want to complete the course in record time, and so going fast is important, register as early as possible so you can run in the first wave of the day (because only that wave will have no other groups in front that might slow you down).
-Also, arrive extra early on the day so you can get a spot near the front of your wave (and so again minimize the number of other participants in front who might slow you down).
+TIP #3: If you are a serious runner and want to complete the course in record time, and so going fast is important, register as early as possible so you can run in the first wave of the day.
+(Only that wave will have no other groups in front that might slow you down.)
+Also, arrive extra early on the day so you can get a spot near the front of your wave.
+(This will again help to minimize the number of other participants in front who might slow you down.)

 For more information about the event see the official 5K Foam Fest website.